-2 The eligibility of derivative instruments on financial indices to comply with the look-through approach set by Art.
-22 regarding risk spreading rules ("The Member States may allow that, when a UCITS invests in index-based financial derivative instruments, these investments do not have to be combined to the limits laid down in Art.
+- 154. Art.
+19(1)(g) does not give further details on the nature of the financial index as a potential underlying of a derivative instrument.
+The UCITS Directive clearly specifies in Art.
+21(3) that UCITS investing in derivative instruments on financial indices can benefit from an exemption to comply with the look-through approach set by Art.
+22 regarding risk spreading rules ("The Member States may allow that, when a UCITS invests in indexbased financial derivative instruments, these investments do not have to be combined to the limits laid down in Art.
 22").
-However, it does not explicitly rule whether these financial indices should be based solely on eligible assets or whether they may be based on non-eligible assets.
+However, it does not explicitly rule whether these financial indices should be based solely on eligible assets or whether they may be based on non-eligible assets. - 155.
+CESR notes that the asset management industry, through the comments received to the first consultation, expressed a strong interest in allowing derivatives on financial indices